Myndex/TuttleAndButtle/README.md

 >> _[…]_
 >> _A Working Draft is suitable for gathering wide review prior to advancing to the next stage of maturity._

 Which refutes the statements Mr Eggert made previously.
-The working draft is ***explicity for testing and wide review***.
+The working draft is ***explicitly for testing and wide review***.
 So which is it Mr. Eggert?
 That there is no provision for testing as you stated elsewhere?
 Or that there _is_ testing?

 > ### _What’s the issue with being an early adopter?_